-The school has a texting service in operation that keeps parents updated on off site visits also regular updates via social media:- Twitter and Facebook.
+The school has a texting service in operation that keeps parents updated on off site visits also regular updates via Facebook.

 The safety of the group, and especially the children, is of paramount importance.
 During the activity the group leader must take whatever steps are necessary to ensure that safety.
 This involves taking note of any information provided by medical questionnaire returns and ensuring that children are both safe and well looked after at all times.